ben-jacobson/Remora-STM32F4xx-PIO/README.md

 - SDIO_D3: PC_11
 - SDIO_CLK: PC_12
 - SDIO_CMD: PD_2

+# Quadrature Encoder Interface (QEI)
+Remora has a dedicated hardware quadrature encoder module useful for high speed applications such as spindles or very high resolution encoders.
+Please note that this uses specific hardwired pins and two channels of one of the timer interfaces which may interfere with other features such as PWM outputs or analog inputs.
+These pins will not be effected if you do not include QEI in your config.txt
+- CHA: PA_8
+- CHB: PA_9
+- Z/Index: PC_7

 # Allocation of Step Generators, IO and PWM
 Please refer to the Remora documentation to configure GPIO to perform various functions like stepgen, digital IO and PWM: https://remora-docs.readthedocs.io/en/latest/configuration/configuration.html